mutaieric8/CLMS/README.md

 7. **Model Performance**

 The model positively responds to values of Average age between values 25 to 80, and Premium amounts combination, but some predictions are ambiguous, like the average age from 0 to 22 which predicts the business to be Onerous regardless of the premium amount.
-On a keener look, the Age that predicts Non Onerous (Profit Making) on a premmium of 1M seems to bethe age from the First quartile to the Third quartile.
-Above the Third Quartile the business is predicted to be Onerous (loss Making).
+On a keener look, the Age that predicts Non Onerous (Profit Making) on a premium of 1M seems to be the age after the First quartile(23) to the value 75.
+Above 75, the business is predicted to be Onerous (loss Making).

+8. **Conclusion**